CompositionalIT/SAFE-Dojo/README.md

 This self-study repository is designed to allow you to experience the SAFE stack based on an ready-made application that you can build on top of.
 It will take around 90 minutes for you to complete if you have no experience in any of these technologies.

-Please read the [instructions.md](Instructions.md) for a guide on completing this dojo to learn all about the [SAFE Stack](https://safe-stack.github.io/) and F#.
+The `master` branch has the "incomplete" solution; please read the [instructions.md](Instructions.md) for a guide on completing this dojo to learn all about the [SAFE Stack](https://safe-stack.github.io/) and F#.
+There is a "completed" version in the `suggested-solution` branch.

 ## Prerequisites